gd32/yelp_topic_modeling/Technical_Report.md

 ---
 ### Comparing Vote Categories

-In comparing useful and funny votes, 3 clusters are apparent:
+In comparing useful and funny votes, 3 vote patterns are apparent:

 1. Reviews with a high number of funny votes, but very few useful votes in comparison.
 2. Votes with an equal number of funny and useful votes (suggesting there is a linear relationship between funny and useful votes up to a certain point)